Fears about AI tell us more about capitalism today than the technology of the future.

 About THE AUTHOR

-Hagen Blix is a cognitive scientist, whose research is at the intersection of language, cognition, and political economy.
+Hagen Blix is a New York City-based cognitive scientist whose research spans language, artificial intelligence, and political economy.

 Excerpt